 Frequently Asked Questions

 Use a tunneling tool like ngrok to expose your local server to the internet.
 Start your webhook endpoint locally, then run ngrok to get a public HTTPS URL.
 Pass that URL as the webhookUrl when creating a generation.
-Sync will send POST requests to your local server through the tunnel.
+Sync Labs will send POST requests to your local server through the tunnel.

-If your webhook endpoint is unreachable when Sync attempts delivery, the notification may be lost.
+If your webhook endpoint is unreachable when Sync Labs attempts delivery, the notification may be lost.
 There is no automatic retry for failed webhook deliveries.
 As a safety net, you can poll the generation status endpoint to check for completed or failed jobs that your webhook may have missed.

 Each webhook request includes a Sync-Signature header containing a timestamp and HMAC-SHA256 hash.
 Use your signing secret from the webhooks settings page to compute the expected signature and compare it using a timing-safe comparison function to prevent timing attacks.
 See the code examples above.